"We are at the outskirts of our final battle" against Ansaar al-Sharia, a military official says

 He added, “We assure to you … that we are at the outskirts of our final battle, God willing, in our fight with what is known as Ansaar al-Sharia so we can restore peace and security to every part of our dear nation.”

-More than an hour after the attack, there were still bodies at the blood-spattered scene.
-Some ambulances carried six or seven victims each, an official said.
+More than an hour after the attack, there were still bodies at the blood-spattered scene, and some ambulances responding to the blast took six or seven victims each, an official said.

 “We heard a massive explosion.
 Minutes later, there were so many emergency vehicles, it seems as if hundreds were injured,” said resident Ali al-Husseini, who was near the attack.

-The partially lawless Middle Eastern country has become a central battleground in the fight against al Qaeda.
-The terror network's leader recently called for an uprising against the new president.
+The partially lawless Middle Eastern country has become a central battleground in the fight against al Qaeda, with the terror network’s leader calling recently for an uprising against the new president.

-The Yemeni branch of the group calls itself al Qaeda in the Arabian Peninsula; Ansaar al-Sharia is an affiliate of AQAP.
+The Yemeni branch of the group calls itself al Qaeda in the Arabian Peninsula.

 Gen. Ammar Saleh was sacked as director of the National Security Bureau, said a Yemeni official who is not authorized to speak to the media.
 He is being replaced by Maj.
 Gen. Mohammed Jameh al-Khadar.